calum74/cutty/doc/tags.md

 Override this to provide a custom name for your tag when printing it.
 This will insert a space and automatically append an "s".
 If this is not desired, use `tag_symbol` instead.

-It is a compile-time error to specify both `tag_text` and `tag_symbol` for the same tag.

 ### `template<typename T> const char * tag_symbol`

 Override this to provide a custom symbol for your tag when printing it.
-It is a compile-time error to specify both `tag_text` and `tag_symbol` for the same tag.